Skip to main content

 b.
 All University Contracts must comply with all applicable policies of Boise State University, the Idaho State Board of Education, the State of Idaho, as well as applicable state and federal laws and regulations.

 c.
-All University Contracts must be in furtherance of an authorized public purpose and cannot be used to promote private or personal interests of an individual.
-Any University funds expended or committed in a University Contract must serve a public purpose and the University must receive adequate consideration.
-University Contracts may not primarily subsidize or benefit a private entity or private individual.
+All University Contracts must be in furtherance of an authorized public purpose and cannot be used to promote the private or personal interests of an individual or private party.
+Any University funds expended or committed in a University Contract must serve a public purpose, and the University must receive adequate consideration.
+University Contracts may not subsidize or benefit a private entity or private individual without a corresponding benefit to the University’s mission.

 d.
-All University Contracts involving the award of a Sponsored Project shall be routed directly to OSP.
-OSP is the University office responsible for reviewing, negotiating, coordinating, and accepting University Contracts received from Sponsors (Sponsored Projects).
-OSP will be the party responsible for administering such University Contracts and fulfilling applicable requirements of this Policy.
+All University Contracts involving the award of a Sponsored Project shall be routed directly to the Office of Sponsored Programs.
+The Office of Sponsored Programs is the University Unit responsible for reviewing, negotiating, coordinating, and accepting University Contracts received from Sponsors (Sponsored Projects).
+The Office of Sponsored Programs will be the party responsible for administering such University Contracts and fulfilling applicable requirements of this Policy.

 e.
 All University Contracts involving expenditure of monies provided by a Sponsor, involving federal financial assistance, or otherwise involving or implementing a Sponsored Project shall be routed directly to Purchasing, utilizing the procedure set forth on the Purchasing website for Sponsored Project Purchases.